ProcessMaker/pmio-examples/README.md

 ## Motivation

-A short description of the motivation behind the creation and maintenance of the project.
-This should explain **why** the project exists.
+The ProcessMaker I/O SDK let developers to use ProcessMaker I/O API building applications, IoT systems, intelligent rules systems, AI based systems and more.
+The following documentation covers the 1.0.0. version of the ProcessMaker I/O PHP SDK This description is based on PHP software language and related to the ProcessMaker I/O PHP SDK (below ProcessMaker SDK)

 ## Installation

+For using ProcessMaker SDK  in your project you need follow the next steps:
-To use PHP SDK in your code create or add into your composer.json file the following:
+1st.
+Create composer.json or add into your current file

 ```
 {
   "minimum-stability": "dev",